GQdeveloper/Nand2tetris/README.md

 bynary code of each VM command.
 This file still missing some functionalities.

-  * For information please refer to the official https://www.nand2tetris.org/ website.
+  * For more information please refer to the official https://www.nand2tetris.org/ website.
+  * This files were written by Giovanny Quimbayo.